quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 Background context: In cases where a debt is unliquidated (i.e., the amount owed is not specified), or there are disputes over the amount, finding consideration involves resolving these issues.
 This can be done through liquidating the debt to a specific amount or settling disputed claims.
 :p How does liquidation of an unliquidated debt help in finding consideration?
 ??x
 Liquidation of an unliquidated debt helps in finding consideration by fixing the amount owed, thereby turning an ambiguous contract into one with clear terms.
 For example, if a painter offers to paint a homeowner's home for some unspecified amount and the owner accepts, the debt is initially unliquidated.
-However, if the painter later proposes $8,000 instead of $10,000 and the owner agrees, this constitutes consideration because they are settling on a specific amount.
+However, if the painter later proposes $8,000 instead of$10,000 and the owner agrees, this constitutes consideration because they are settling on a specific amount.
 ```java
 // Example pseudocode for liquidating an unliquidated debt
 public void liquidateDebt(Painter painter, HomeOwner owner) {